BMW surprises with profit rise as Europe recovers

 Finance chief Friedrich Eichiner said he would be "looking in a crystal ball" if he could predict a turnaround in China, where Mercedes is making gains on BMW and market leader Audi.

-But he told a call with reporters: "At the moment, our experience is that it seems to be stabilizing ....
+But he told a call with reporters: "At the moment, our experience is that it seems to be stabilising ....
 We are acting on the assumption that we have reached a bottom."

-Shares in BMW, up 10 percent since the emissions scandal broke out at rival VW in September, were down 1.4 percent to 93.07 euros by 0910 ET, underperforming a 0.6 percent weaker German blue-chip index .GDAXI.
+Shares in BMW, up 10 percent since the emissions scandal broke out at rival VW in September, were down 1.4 percent to 93.07 euros by 1310 GMT, underperforming a 0.6 percent weaker German blue-chip index.

 BMW's quarterly sales in Europe, destination of over 40 percent of its deliveries, were up 6.9 percent to 545,062 cars, leading the group to affirm its goal of beating last year's record 2.12 million sales.